Student equity team

-Our office works to attract and retain the most talented people from groups which are under-represented in the University's student population.
+Our office works to attract and support the most talented people from groups that are under-represented in the University's student population.

 Student Disability Services support students with a range of impairments to succeed and excel within the University.

 Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) students and staff

 The University offers a range of initiatives aimed at providing support for LGBTI students and staff.

 The University offers a range of initiatives aimed at providing support for students and staff from refugee backgrounds.

 Information and resources for students from low socio-economic backgrounds.